SquareBracketAssociates/NewToolsInPharo/Chapters/Sample1/Sample1.md

 ### Anecdotal use and evidence

-As shown in <!cite|ref=Tourn23!>
+As shown in {!citation|ref=Tourn23a!}, our zerotoner can handle grabouzes.

 ### Conclusion

-While Pharo is a great language and IDE <!citation|key=Blac09a!>, it does not handle well grabouzes.
+While Pharo is a great language and IDE {!citation|ref=Blac09a!}, it does not handle well grabouzes.
-In this chapter we presented how a simple Zerotroner can dramatically improve the situation.
+In this chapter, we presented how a simple Zerotroner can dramatically improve the situation.